-- 1. Students will know foundational and scholarly research methods through which this knowledge is generated.
+- Students will know foundational and scholarly research information through which this knowledge is generated.
 This knowledge will be assessed through various written exams and scholarly papers assigned throughout the program and through a standardized exam in the senior year. - 2.
 Students will know and interact with historical, anthropological, cultural and theological study in all its global diversity.
-Students will also know how the Christian worldview compares and contrasts with competing worldviews in the global marketplace of ideas.
 This knowledge will be assessed through various written exams throughout the program and through a standardized exam during the senior year. - 3.
 Personally Transforming: Students will be able to communicate, whether in oral or written form, the ways in which they integrate program content into their personal and professional life.
-This ability will be assessed through various oral and written assignments, throughout the program that require this integration and through a professional interview in the senior year.

-4. Socially Relevant: Students will apply coursework to the concerns of the modern world, to think biblically in addressing contemporary problems, and to communicate how the gospel of Jesus Christ offers hope for positive change in the global community.
+This ability will be assessed through various oral and written assignments, throughout the program that require this integration. - 4.
+Socially Relevant: Students will apply coursework to the concerns of the modern world, to think biblically in addressing contemporary problems, and to communicate how the gospel of Jesus Christ offers hope for positive change in the global community.
 These skills will prepare the students for humanitarian, ministerial, educational and other service professions.
-This ability will be assessed through various written research and reflection papers, and service learning requirements assigned throughout the program.
+This ability will be aassessed through PMN 393 Internship in Community Service as well as various courses offered through GCD and GSL in consultation with a PMN advisior.

-Assessment Context Location in Program Alignment to Stu Goa Program College Bible Knowledge Exam PMN 100 PMN 442 First and last courses 1-2 1-3 Ministry Disposition Questionnaire Pastoral Ministry Internship PMN 391-4 3 4 Internship Confirmation Form Pastoral Ministry Internship PMN 391-4 1-4 1-5
+Assessment Context Location in Program Alignment to Student Learning Goals Program College PMN Exam Pre and Post Exam First and last courses 1-2 1-3 PMN INterview Pre and Post Assessment First and last courses 3 4 Final Project: Moses Exit Project PMN 441 1-3 Internship Survey Pastoral Ministry Internship PMN 391-4 1-3 1-5